- Discover CSUB

 Behavioral Neuroscience Laboratory

-One of the primary focuses of the Behavioral Neuroscience Laboratory (BNL) is to provide undergraduate students with a research experience that will prepare them for graduate study via the use of animal models.
-Currently, the lab investigates the effects of high fat diets on learning and memory in rats kept in long-term enriched environments.
-Additionally, the BNL studies the indoleamine neurohormone, melatonin and its in vivo behavioral effects in animal models including Parkinsonism, Depression and Anxiety.
+Currently, my research investigates the effects of high fat diets on learning and memory in rats kept in long-term enriched environments.
+Additionally, we study the indoleamine neurohormone, melatonin and its in vivo behavioral effects in animal models including Parkinsonism, Depression and Anxiety.
 Of special interest is the behavioral effect of melatonin on the D2 dopaminergic receptor system during extrapyramidal motor disturbances and the circadian effects of D2 dopaminergic agonists and antagonists.

-For more information about the Neurobehavioral Lab, please contact Dr. Isabel Sumaya, email@example.com.
+For more information about this research, please contact Dr. Isabel Sumaya, email@example.com.

 Students at the annual convention of the Western Psychological Association in Reno, NV, April 2013